 Entrepreneurs: Jae Kim

 Chi’Lantro BBQ is a Korean-Mexican fusion mobile truck and catering service which opened in Austin, Texas in 2010.
-The business was opened by Jae Kim, who was born in Korea and moved to the U.S.
+Jae Kim was born in Korea and moved to the U.S, where later he opened the business.

 The menu features hybrid cuisine inspired by Korean and Mexican food traditions.
 Since then the business has grown to include catering and 3 restaurants with more on the way.